pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 I’d thought of beliefs too narrowly — as things that were probably true or false, more or less supported by evidence.
 I assumed weak beliefs would collapse when exposed.
 What I hadn’t grasped was how minds can shield them.
 Some beliefs survive not by strength, but by shelter.

-Emotions might play a role.
-Emotional attachments influencing the willigness to let go of one belief or another.
+Emotional attachments shape the willingness to let go of one belief over another.
 But I saw emotion as an enhancer or a blocker, nothing more.
-What I hadn’t considered was that contradictions can survive exposure because the landspace of a mind can shelter one idea from another.
+What I hadn’t considered was that contradictions can survive exposure because the landscape of a mind can shelter one idea from another.

 What looks like a contradiction from the outside may not be one internally.
 Ideas can occupy separate ecological niches in a person’s mind.
 Scientific reasoning may thrive in one region, while homeopathy persists in another, unchallenged.
 Some beliefs, like homeopathy, may have evolved in symbiosis with a person’s identity.
 The concepts one has of oneself might depend on others for survival.